 • A Secretary to the Panel to record the proceedings will be provided by the office of the Assistant Dean Students.

-2.5.1.
-The Sub-Committee shall be responsible for the development and oversight of the academic petitions process, including review and decision of academic petitions and appeals of petitions for Lassonde students.
+2.3.1 Responsible for the development and oversight of the academic petitions process, including review and decisions on academic petitions and appeals of petitions for Lassonde students

-2.5.2.
-The Sub-Committee shall report on business/activity to CEAS on a bi-annual basis and identify trends in petition activity that may be of interest to CEAS and could impact policy/procedures that CEAS may wish to address.
+2.3.4 The Committee shall report on business/activity to CEAS on a biannual basis and identify trends in petition activity that may be of interest to CEAS and could impact policy/procedures that CEAS may wish to address.
+The Committee may also make recommendations or requests for action to be taken by CEAS to address issues related to policy as they arise

 The membership of CEAS shall be as follows: